continuouspipe/continuouspipe/message-puller/README.md

 ./puller -google-project-id=[project-id] -service-account=[base64-encoded] -subscription=[subscription-name] -script-path=[path]
 ```

-`puller` will run the script with the following arguments:
+The script with be ran with the following arguments:
 1. The base64-encoded message
+2. The base64-encoded JSON array of attributes